-Kentucky VA Mortgage Loans currently requires 2 years removal from a bankruptcy or foreclosure with good reestablished credit.
+Kentucky VA Mortgage Loans currently requires 2 years of removal from bankruptcy or foreclosure with good reestablished credit.

-Kentucky USDA loans require 3 years removal from bankruptcy and foreclosure with good reestablished credit.
+Kentucky USDA loans require 3 years of removal from bankruptcy and foreclosure with good reestablished credit.

 Lower of the value or the contract price!!!